yottabytecrafter/property-constant-maven-plugin/README.md

 **Default Strategy:**

-The default strategy (`factory.io.github.yottabytecrafter.DefaultClassNameStrategy`) creates class names based on the property file name, capitalizing the first letter and removing the `.properties` extension.
+The default strategy (`io.github.yottabytecrafter.strategy.DefaultClassNameStrategy`) creates class names based on the property file name, capitalizing the first letter and removing the `.properties` extension.
 The specific steps are as follows:

 1. Remove the `.properties` extension from the file name.
 2. Convert to camel case.